Coral-Protocol/Blackbox-AI-Coding-Agent-w-Coral/README.md

   Step-by-step guide to install and run Coral Server and Coral Studio with necessary dependencies (Java, Yarn, Node.js).

 - **Setup the Agents**
-  Instructions to install and configure the Interface Agent and Monzo Agent using uv.
+  Instructions to install and configure the Interface Agent, BLACKBOX.AI Agent and Repo Understanding Agent using uv.

 - **Run the Agents**
   Available options to run agents: